cotton-ahn/history-dependent-manipulation/README.md

 An official data + code for "Visually Grounding Language Instruction for History-Dependent Manipulation" (ICRA 2022)

 ## Dataset
+- After cloning this repository, you would see the data folder, which has everything for training and testing.
+- It consists of 300 history-dependent-manipulation tasks.
+- Each "scene_xxxx" folder has: bbox, heatmap, image, meta folders
+    - "image" has images observing the workspace from bird-eye-view and from front-side.
+    - "bbox" has information of cube objects existing in image.
+    - "meta" has (1) language annotation and (2) bounding-box information for pick-and-place (3) whether it has explicit/implicit dependency.
+        - "0_1.json" has manipulation information between image 0 and image 1.
+    - "heatmap" has ground truth heatmaps for pick and place
+        - "pick/place_0_1.json" show heatmap for manipulation between image 0 and image 1.

 ## Network Training